 Weather

-With the promise of spring in the air, the sun popping out more frequently and things slowly heating up, March can be a beautiful time to see Portugal.
+With the promise of spring in the air, the sun popping out more frequently, and things slowly heating up, March can be a beautiful time to see Portugal.
 Up in the north of the country, temperatures in Porto usually hover around the 54°F (12°C) mark, with highs of up to 61°F (16°C).

-Expect impromptu showers, however, as there’s an average of nine days of rain in the month.
+Expect impromptu showers, however, as there's an average of nine days of rain in the month.
 Edging south, Lisbon fares slightly warmer and drier, with fewer rainy days and highs of 64°F (18°C).
-Dip further south still to the Algarve and you might see highs of up to 70°F (21°C) on clear, bright days, allowing travelers to finally ditch the winter layers.
+Dip farther south still to the Algarve and you might see highs of up to 70°F (21°C) on clear, bright days, allowing travelers to finally ditch the winter layers.

 Crowds & Costs